Saqib

 Right-arm fast medium

-Located in Birmingham currently, Saqib's heritage is from Pakistan.
+Located in Birmingham, Saqib's heritage is from Pakistan.
 Due to this, he was denied the chance to join the England Lions squad during their tour of India in January and February 2019, eventually being replaced by Tom Bailey.
 Earlier in his career, he joined Lancashire in 2015 in the English County Cricket Circuit.
 The ECB always kept an eye on him from afar as he proved himself on a regular basis.
 He prepared for 2017 by taking part in the ECB's specialist fast bowling training camp in Potchefstroom.
-Mahmood was also a surprise inclusion for the England Lions squad who travelled to Australia for The Ashes.
+Mahmood was also a surprise inclusion for the England Lions squad which travelled to Australia for The Ashes.

 Read More >